Nutrition Management Department

 ⑭G-ICU rounds every day

-Gastroenterology Conference/Round 1 time/week
+Gastroenterology conferences and rounds 1 time/week

-Hematology Transplantation Conference 1 time/week
+Hematology Transplant Conference 1 time/week

-⑲Comprehensive General Medicine conference 1 time/week
+21. General Medicine Conference 1 time/week

 2.Individual nutrition consultation